yelangya3826850/Projects-in-the-Data-Science-field/README.md

       Constructing an R function which is able to cache potentially time-consuming computations.
 The basic work for future       big data analysis.
   * **[Suggestion for variables influencing motor cars' miles per gallon (MPG)](http://rpubs.com/yelangya3826850/SuggestionforvariablesinfluencingmotorcarsmilespergallonMPG)**:
       This project is mainly to work for a certain magazine about the automobile industry.
 Looking at a data set of a            collection of cars, they are interested in exploring the relationship between a set of variables and miles per gallon       (MPG) (outcome), and mainly answer the following two questions:
-      **1. “Is an automatic or manual transmission better for MPG”** **2.
-"Quantify the MPG difference between automatic and manual transmissions"**
+      1. **“Is an automatic or manual transmission better for MPG”**
+      2. **"Quantify the MPG difference between automatic and manual transmissions"**